mustafaakgul/diablo4-side-quest-checker/README.md

 Seeking Refuge
 Shadow of Alcarnus
 Spotted Mushroom*
-Strange Remedies D
+Strange Remedies
 Strayed from the Path
-Sealed Khazra Offering* D
+Sealed Khazra Offering*
 Symbol of Faith
 Timely Correspondence
 The Only Cure